PhaethonPsychis/gagabank/README.md

 # playmaker.
 Raise like is 2017
 Launch a presale.
-Receive payments.
-Transfer funds.
-You are the bank.
-A simple and powerful platform on the Ethereum blockchain to make a presale.</br>
+Receive money.
+Register your sponsors.
+Playmaker is a simple and powerful fundraising protocol on the Ethereum blockchain.
+It is a self-custodial platform, permissionless and decentralised.
+You are in control. </br>
 #### Usecase description
 Imagine Alice wants to raise some Ether to finish her new project.
 She wants to launch a presale and offer her community the opportunity to buy the artifact with a discount.
 This type of fundraising is like what Kickstarter is doing but here there are no intermediaries.
 It's just Alice and her friends.
 Alice needs a bank platform that is decentralized, permissionless, and crypto-friendly to accept donations from friends and family easily..</br>
 Bob wants to send some Ether to Alice's project.
 Bob is the sender and Alice is the recipient.
 Alice creates a playmaker bank that lets her receive Ether.</br>